Acoustics of bell plates

 conventional bell plate shape, the two nodes of the

-(0,2) mode converge at the tang.
+(0,2) mode converge at the tang, where the plate would be held to play.
 This is not true for

 general shapes.
 We give a summary of the argument here.